 The Nutcracker and Swan Lake by the San Francisco Ballet

-The Nutcracker runs through December 31; Swan Lake will show Feb.
-19-28.
+The Nutcracker runs December 10-29, several other productions run through the winter, and then Swan Lake will show March 31-April 12.
 Info. and tickets here.

 Chinese New Year in San Francisco’s Chinatown